yeehaa123/elab/CHAT/lab.md

 train and learn from each other.
 This also benefits the development digital humanities' skillset and experimentation for future digital humanities' scholars.
-In addition, the learning-by-doing approach helps overcome the reluctance of relfectively minded scholars to engage with new technologies.
+In addition, the learning-by-doing approach helps overcome the reluctance of reflectively minded scholars to engage with new technologies.
 Embedded researchers work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
 Their needs as digital